Deciding the Existence of Interpolants and Definitions in First-Order Modal Logic: Introduction

-Fine's example shows that CIP/BDP fail already in typical decidable fragments of FOML lying between the one-variable fragment \FOM{} and full FOML.
-Because of their wide use, `repairing' CIP/BDP has become a major research challenge.
-For instance, it is shown in~\cite{DBLP:journals/jsyml/Fitting02,DBLP:journals/apal/ArecesBM03} that by adding second-order quantifiers or the machinery of hybrid logic constructors to FOML, one obtains natural logics with CIP and BDP.
+Fine's example shows that the CIP and BDP fail already in typical decidable fragments of FOML lying between the one-variable fragment and full FOML.
+Because of their wide use, `repairing' the CIP and BDP has become a major research challenge.
+For instance, it is shown in~\cite{DBLP:journals/jsyml/Fitting02,DBLP:journals/apal/ArecesBM03} that by adding second-order quantifiers or the machinery of hybrid logic constructors to FOML, one obtains logics with the CIP and BDP.
 The price, however, is that these extensions are undecidable even if applied to decidable fragments of FOML.

-In this paper, we take a fundamentally different, non-uniform approach.
-Instead of repairing CIP/BDP by enriching the language, we stay within its original boundaries and explore if it is possible to check the existence of interpo\-lants/definitions even though the reduction to entailment via CIP/BDP is blocked.
-We conjecture that, in real-world applications, interpolants and definitions often do exist, so the failure of CIP/BDP will have a limited effect on the users.
+In this article, we take a fundamentally different, non-uniform approach.
+Instead of repairing the CIP and BDP by enriching the language, we stay within its original boundaries and explore the possibility of checking the existence of interpolants and definitions even though the reduction to validity via the CIP and BDP is blocked.

-We first focus on two decidable fragments of quantified \SF: its one-variable fragment \FOMS{} illustrated in Example~\ref{Ex:Fine} and \ALCS{}, the FOML obtained by combining \SF{} and the description logic (DL) $\mathcal{ALC}^{u}$ extending the basic DL $\mathcal{ALC}$ with the universal role.
-In $\ALCS{}$, we admit the application of modal operators to concepts and concept inclusions but not to roles, and so consider a typical \emph{monodic} fragment of FOML, in which modal operators are only applied to formulas with at most one free variable~\cite{DBLP:journals/apal/HodkinsonWZ00,DBLP:journals/jsyml/WolterZ01}. \FOMS{} is a fragment of \ALCS{}, and satisfiability is \textsc{NExpTime}-complete for both languages~\cite{GabEtAl03}.
+We first focus on two decidable fragments of first-order \SF: its one-variable fragment \FOMS{} illustrated in Example~\ref{Ex:Fine} and \ALCIOS{}, the FOML obtained by combining \SF{} and the description logic (DL) $\mathcal{ALC}^{u}$, which extends the basic DL $\mathcal{ALC}$---a notational variant of multimodal logic $\K$---with the universal role.
+In $\ALCIOS{}$, we admit the application of modal operators to concepts but not to roles, and so consider a typical monodic fragment of FOML, in which modal operators are only applied to formulas with at most one free variable~\cite{DBLP:journals/apal/HodkinsonWZ00,DBLP:journals/jsyml/WolterZ01}. \FOMS{} is a fragment of \ALCIOS{}, and satisfiability is \textsc{NExpTime}-complete for both languages~\cite{GabEtAl03}.

-We chose \SF{} as our starting point as it is widely used in Knowledge Representation, underpinning fundamental modalities such as necessity and agents' knowledge~\cite{DBLP:books/mit/FHMV1995}.
-Combined with DLs, it has also been proposed as a logic of change interpreting $\Box$ as `always'~\cite{DBLP:conf/ijcai/ArtaleLT07} and can naturally encode a rather expressive version of standpoint logic~\cite{DBLP:conf/semweb/AlvarezRS22}; see Appendix~\ref{s:standpoint} for details. \begin{example} \em In \ALCS, we can encode different standpoints $s_i$ by concept names $S_i$ that hold everywhere in the domain of any world conceivable by $s_i$.
-That $C \sqsubseteq D$ holds according to $s_i$ can then be represented as $\Box (S_i \sqcap C \sqsubseteq D)$ or $\Box_{s_{i}} (C \sqsubseteq D)$ for short.
-Suppose that our KB, $K$, contains the axioms